Parable of the Wheat and Weeds of Jesus Unveiled—

 Revelation 12:9, “The great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.” (the NIV Bible.)
 This shows that the Enemy Satan, the ‘devil,’ together with all his demon-angels are on earth today leading the whole world of ungodly mankind as far from the “Wheat-Class” as he can.

 Revelation 14:6, “Then I saw another angel flying in midair, with an eternal Gospel (good news) to tell to the inhabitants of the earth, to every race and tribe and language and people.” (the AMPC Bible.)
-This verse shows that during the ‘Harvest Time’ of Jesus’ Parable, the angel of God is leading Pure Worshiper to people here in Satan’s world.
-Why?
-To free them from this ungodly world!
+This verse shows that during the ‘Harvest Time’ of Jesus’ parable, the angel of God will be leading Pure Worshipers on earth to the truths of God.
+This will set them free of this ungodly world!

 Supplemental Information on Revelation 14:6

-Revelation 14:6 teaches us that the angels are using Pure Worshipers, on earth today, to help them deliver Bible truths to mankind.
+Revelation 14:6 teaches us that angels use Pure Worshipers here on earth to deliver Bible truths to others for the Harvest period of Jesus parable.
 We know this for many reasons, but the main reason is this, we simply do not have angels appearing to us and asking us to study the Bible with them.
-Secondly, take note. we are in the last days of this ‘age’, when the angels are said to be delivering this “good news” message—through God’s Pure Worshipers.
-Thirdly, in biblical times, when messengers from God was sent out, it was viewed as if God himself was there, delivering that message.
-Likewise, today, when the angels of God use Pure Worshipers on earth to teach Pure Worship to others, it’s as if, the angel himself was doing the teaching.
+Secondly, we are in the last days of this ‘age’, when the angels are said to be delivering this “good news” message.
+Thirdly, in biblical times, when messengers from God was sent out, it was viewed as if God himself was speaking the message.
+Likewise, today, when the angels of God use Pure Worshipers to teach others, it’s as if, the angel himself was doing the teaching.

 Supplemental Information on John 3:16, the CEV Bible